tiaanv/SBKA/README.md

 ## Getting Started

 Download the Zip File containing the latest [Release](https://github.com/tiaanv/SBKA/releases), or get the source, and build it yourself.
 Run the app.
-You may also add a shortcut to your windows startup folder..
+You may also add a shortcut to your Windows startup folder.

-When you run the app, it will immediately start working. a Icon will appear in Tray Icons list.
-Right Clicking on the Tray Icon presents a menu. from here you can:
+When you run the app, it will immediately start working.
+An icon will appear in the Tray Icons list.
+Right-clicking on the Tray Icon presents a menu. from here you can:
 * Exit -> Close the application
-* Settings -> Presents the Settings window.
-This only shows the last time sound was detected, and the last time sound was played (for now).
-Will add settings if it gets requested by users.
+* Settings -> Presents the Settings window:
+  * Shows the last time sound was detected, and the last time sound was played
+  * Shows a small VU meter to show detected output.
+Good for identifying the correct device.
+  * You can Test the Sound output (this is at 100Hz, so you can hear it).
+  * You can change the Output device to a specific (not Default) device.
+This is handy if you have the soundbar connected to an output, but sometimes plug headphones in.
+This way you can ensure the sound is played through the soundbar.
+  * You can select to bypass the sound detection detection, and just play the sound irrespectively at the set interval
+  * You can set the interval at which sound is played.*

 ### Installation

 1. This is a Portable App, so no installation is required.
-2. Simply copy all the files into a folder on your computer an run it from there.
+2. Simply copy all the files into a folder on your computer and run it from there.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>